RENCI-NRIG/x-cite/theme1/PE103/vcs.md

 ## Version control in practice: Git

-As stated above, Git is the most popular version control system in use today.
 Git is a command-line program that runs on all popular operating systems.
 If you use macOS or Linux, you probably have Git installed already.
 Here we assume that you are using the account that you have with CLASSE.

 You can start trying out `git` by running the below in a terminal: